avijani/Walmart_Sales_Analysis/README.md

 # Generic Question:

-How many unique cities does the data cover?
+1.How many unique cities does the data cover?

 # Product:

-What is the most common payment method?
+1.What is the most common payment method?

-What is the most selling product line?
+2.What is the most selling product line?

-What is the total revenue by month?
+3.What is the total revenue by month?

-What month had the largest COGS?
+4.What month had the largest COGS?

-What product line had the largest revenue?
+5.What product line had the largest revenue?

-What is the city with the largest revenue?
+6.What is the city with the largest revenue?

-What product line had the largest VAT?
+7.What product line had the largest VAT?

-Evaluate product lines based on sales performance.
+8.Evaluate product lines based on sales performance.

-Which branch sold more products than the average?
+9.Which branch sold more products than the average?

 # Sales:

-Which customer type brings the most revenue?
+1.Which customer type brings the most revenue?

-Which city has the largest tax percent/VAT?
+2.Which city has the largest tax percent/VAT?

-Which customer type pays the most in VAT?
+3.Which customer type pays the most in VAT?

 # Customer:

-How many unique customer types and payment methods exist?
+1.How many unique customer types and payment methods exist?

-What is the most common customer type?
+2.What is the most common customer type?

-Which customer type buys the most?
+3.Which customer type buys the most?

-What is the gender distribution per branch?
+4.What is the gender distribution per branch?

-At which time of the day do customers give the highest ratings?
+5.At which time of the day do customers give the highest ratings?

 # Conclusion: